-The Manufacturing and Services Permit (MSP) is for goods and technology with a higher proliferation risk than other controlled items.
-Since 3 February 2010, persons in possession, custody, control or manufacturing of certain controlled goods had to apply to the Council for manufacturing and services permits.
+The Manufacturing and Services Permit (MSP) is for goods and technology that have a higher proliferation risk compared to other controlled items.
+Since 3 February 2010, persons in possession or custody or control or manufacturing certain controlled goods had to apply to the Council for manufacturing and services permits.

 A transit permit is used in respect of goods in transit or being trans-shipped through the territory of the Republic of South Africa.
-It allows for a single or multiple consignment(s) from a single origin or supplier to a single destination or end user for a fixed quantity of items, with a validity period of three or 12 months.
-All permit applications received during the reporting period were registered by the Non-Proliferation Secretariat.
+It allows for a single or multiple consignment(s) from a single origin or supplier to a single destination or end user for a fixed quantity of items with a validity period of three or 12 months.

+All permit applications received during the period of the report were, on receipt, registered by the Non-Proliferation Secretariat.
 The CC evaluated all permit applications and made recommendations to the Council, which then decided whether to approve, request further information or deny the applications.